R08UST/Chainer-Adversarial-Example/README.md

 # Chainer-Adversarial-Example
 Adversarial algorithms are implemented with Chainer.
-Untill Now the project have 3 algorithms:FGSM,DeepFoll,C&W attack.
+Untill Now the project have 3 algorithms:FGSM,DeepFool,C&W attack.